elrumo/macOS_Big_Sur_icons_replacements/README.md

 # macOS Big Sur - Replacements Icons

 ***If it's of anyone's interest, I've just build (and open sourced) a broswer plugin that removes unnecesary clutter from StackOverflow.
-It's over at [ProductHunt](https://www.producthunt.com/posts/stackoverflow-focus).***
+It's over on [ProductHunt](https://bit.ly/producthunt-focus).***

 Replacement icons for popular apps in the style of macOS Big Sur.